2nd man convicted in Whitmer plot gets 4 years in prison

 Prosecutors said Franks’ cooperation was important because it backed up critical testimony from Ty Garbin, who pleaded guilty a year earlier and was sentenced to just 2 1/2 years in prison.

-Two men described as leaders of the conspiracy, Adam Fox and Barry Croft Jr., were convicted in August.
+“It really was invaluable to have the testimony of an insider,” Assistant U.S. Attorney Nils Kessler told the judge, referring to Franks.

+When the hearing began, his sentencing guidelines suggested a minimum prison term of 12 years.
+But Jonker reduced the range at the government’s request and settled on a much lower figure.
+Franks will get credit for two years in custody.

+An email seeking comment was sent to Whitmer’s staff.
+In August, after the convictions of ringleaders Adam Fox and Barry Croft Jr., she said the plot was a “disturbing extension of radicalized domestic terrorism.”
 Two other men, Daniel Harris and Brandon Caserta, were acquitted in April.

+“They didn’t just want to kidnap her,” Kessler said in court Thursday.
+“The plot that Mr. Fox and Mr. Croft really wanted to do was to put (Whitmer) on trial, kill her and begin a second civil war.
+What’s really frightening about that is just how prevalent those kind of views have become.”